ssc-maire/SpaceCherenkovSimulator/rough_example_notebooks/newer_saved_notebooks/README.md

 ## Caching

-Completed GRAS runs are cached under `./Cherenkov_run_cache/` (joblib).
+- **GRAS / Cherenkov runs:** Completed GRAS runs are cached under `./Cherenkov_run_cache/` (joblib).
 Delete that directory to force all simulations to re-run from scratch.
+- **Magnetocosmics (AsympDirsCalculator):** Asymptotic direction lookups are cached under `./cachedMagnetocosmicsRunData/`.
+Delete that directory to force magnetocosmics to re-run.